ibm-cloud-docs/iaas-vpn/set-up-ipsec-vpn.md

 IBM Cloud's VPN access allows users to manage all servers remotely and securely over IBM Cloud's private network.
 A VPN connection from your location to the private network gives you the capability for out-of-band management and server rescue through an encrypted VPN tunnel.
 With VPN access, you can:

-   -Establish a VPN connection to the private network via SSL, PPTP or IPSEC -Access your server via its private 10.x.x.x IP address via SSH or RDP -Connect to your server’s IPMI IP address for additional server management or rescue needs.
+   * Establish a VPN connection to the private network via SSL or IPSEC
+   * Access your server via its private 10.x.x.x IP address via SSH or RDP
+   * Connect to your server’s IPMI IP address for additional server management or rescue needs.

 We provide the IPSec service to customers for management of their environments.
 It is not recommended for production workloads.